rashmisgk/Pong/README.md

 # Games
-Hello, I'm Rashmi, and I want to share with you two games I've created.
+Hello, I'm Rashmi, and I want to share with you a game two games I've created.
 These games are a result of my participation in the CS50's 'Introduction to Game Development' course, where I learned valuable tutorials.

 One of the games I've worked on is an updated version of the classic game Pong.